MMOS

 - Perform SFT on several subsets to analyze the impact of removing duplicates and keeping varied reasoning paths.

 We use ToRA series to generate QA-pairs from open source dataset GSM8K, MATH, TAL-SCQ.
-The QA-pairs are processed by our deduplication algorithm, resulting in the dataset MMOS
+The QA-pairs are processed by our deduplication algorithm, resulting in the dataset MMOS.
+The total number of QA-pairs is 135K.

-The DATA, which we publish at π HuggingFace, need to be placed under the relative path, ./train_data/MMOS/
+The DATA, which we publish at π HuggingFace, need to be placed under the relative path, ./train_data/MMOS/.

 If you are interested in our work, we will publish details about the data processing aspects after the paper is published.

-Following scripts/generate.sh
+Following scripts/generate.sh:

 - Prepare your sampling results.